vPeteWalker/EraWithMSSQL/aag/aag.rst

 #.
 In **Prism Central > VMs**, power off *Initials*\ **-clusterdb-1** VM.

-   .. note:: You can double check which VM is currently the primary member of the AAG but noting which VM currently displays the AAG's Listener IP Address and Windows Cluster IP in Prism Central.
+   .. note:: You can double check which VM is currently the primary member of the AAG by noting which VM currently displays the AAG's Listener IP Address and Windows Cluster IP in Prism Central.

    .. figure:: images/16.png